exasol/websocket-api/python/doc/WebsocketAPI.md

-you want to integrate EXASOL into, and a more native access compared to the standardized ways of communicating to a database, such as JDBC, ODBC or ADO.NET which are mostly old and static standards and which mostly need driver managers which create additional complexity.
+you want to integrate EXASOL into, and a more native access compared to the standardized ways of communicating to a database, such as JDBC, ODBC or ADO.NET which are mostly old and static standards and which create additional complexity due to the necessary driver managers.

 In addition to that, the support for Web Services provides various services like returning static files (e.g. documentation of the